12 Do's and Don'ts for a Successful NCLEX Exam

 Review your NCLEX exam notes

-This one follows on the heels of "Avoid Cramming" for a reason: reviewing your NCLEX RN notes for weeks, if not months before your test date, is critical to your NCLEX success.
+This one follows on the heels of "Avoid Cramming" for a reason: reviewing your NCLEX RN notes for weeks, if not months, before your test date is critical to your NCLEX success.
 Several test takers who passed on their first try say they began studying for the exam at least a month in advance.

-Everyone has their unique ways of studying or reviewing the NCLEX exam, so find a system that works for you.
+Everyone has unique ways of studying or reviewing the NCLEX exam, so find a system that works for you.
 Whether that means blocking out an hour every day to review all day, the key is finding and using a method of studying that will help you effectively review the material.

 Make a study group

 Study groups are excellent places to review, consult, and theoretically apply all of the information you've been reviewing with others in your situation.
-Having people review the test with you allows for a great place to talk about things you're not sure about, help others clear up their misunderstandings, and generally get a better sense of the scope of the information.
+Having people review the test with you allows for a great place to talk about things you're unsure about, help others clear up their misunderstandings, and generally get a better sense of the scope of the information.
 As the saying goes, "two is better than one."

 Start working on your NCLEX Practice Exam

-Practice tests help you fill up knowledge gaps and learn more over time.
+Practice tests to help you fill up knowledge gaps and learn more over time.
 There are several excellent NCLEX practice exams available, so get a few and start working through them.
 Practice not only tests your ability to remember and apply the knowledge you've mastered, but it also prepares your body and mind for what to expect on exam day.
 The more you can do to familiarize yourself with the experience of taking the NCLEX ahead of time, the better you'll do on the actual test.

 Make sure you get enough rest

 Don't be the person who struggles to get through your NCLEX exam because you can't stay awake.
-Make sure to have plenty of rest, and not just the night before.
+Make sure to have plenty of rest, not just the night before.
 To be well-rested, you must have at least a few nights in a row of long periods of proper sleep, so do whatever it takes to ensure this occurs.
 A well-rested mind and body are essential for recalling and applying all of the information you've worked so hard to review for so long.